Improve Executive Presence in the Digital Era

 For regular internal meetings, some employees may deprioritize their importance and take a casual approach – which often entails showing up late.
 Even though regular meetings may not often be as critical as an initial meeting or a deal, do not assume that they are not “important.”

 Close colleagues may understand if you are occasionally late due to bad traffic or a long appointment.
-However, avoid making a habit out of tardiness to internal meetings.
+However, avoid making a habit of tardiness to internal meetings.
 After a while, those in your company will begin to notice your style and it will begin to hinder how they perceive you.
-More importantly, this could affect how you do – or do not – advance within your company.
+More importantly, this could affect how you advance within your company.

 Workplace Productivity and Team Morale

 Punctuality in the workplace is directly related to team morale.
-When people show up chronically late, the flow of work is disrupted with other team members having to cover up for delayed co-workers.
+When people show up chronically late, the flow of work is disrupted, with other team members having to cover for delayed co-workers.

 Reflect Your Company’s Reputation